 They look pretty in a small jar or bowl next to the sink.
-Just machine wash the used pads (in a lingerie bag so they don’t get lost in the laundry) then reuse.
+Just machine-wash the used pads (in a lingerie bag so they don’t get lost in the laundry), then reuse.

-The problem: You want to stop packing the kids’ snacks in plastic bags, but what else do you use?
+9. The problem: You want to stop packing the kids’ snacks in plastic bags, but what else do you use?

-The solution: Reusable, washable snack bags!
+The solution: Reusable, washable snack bags, of course!

 Try stylish bags made of cotton fabric with a water-resistant interior that is food-safe.
 They come in three sizes and offer many designs to choose from.
 Or, check out this set of cloth zipper bags from Bumkins on Amazon.